Native American arrow

 • Sioux Arrow Replica 3

 This replica Sioux arrow is a copy of 4 matched Yankton Sioux arrows that were collected in 1869 and are currently in the Smithsonian.
 This arrow copies the originals in every respect.
-The shaft is made of a hardwood shoot and it’s fletched with turkey wing feathers.
+The shaft is made of a hardwood shoot and it’s fletched with a mix of turkey wing and tail feathers.
 The point is made from a circular saw blade.
 Sinew wrappings secure the feathers and the point.
 The green and blue paint match the colors on the original arrows.
-This arrow was associated with a sinew backed bow that had rather thick limbs and was likely a very powerful bow.
-Its estimated draw weight was around 60 lbs and would have been a serious war/hunting weapon capable of inflicting serious wounds on enemy or prey alike.
+This arrow was collected with a sinew backed bow that had rather thick limbs.
+Its estimated draw weight was at least 60 lbs and would have been a serious war/hunting weapon capable of inflicting serious wounds on enemy or prey alike.
 This arrow is shipped in a sturdy PVC pipe to ensure safe delivery to your door.
 Free shipping to all U.S. destinations.

 • Sioux Arrow Replica 4